 The goal of the UHIP project in Rhode Island is an integrated eligibility system supporting health and human service programs that will service both ACA health coverage expansion (MAGI Medicaid and HSRI programs) as well as replace the State's legacy health and human service system.
 The activities, plans and resources contained in this IAPD-U are intended to advance the following objectives:

-- 1) Scope, design, development, test and fix most of critical Federal compliance related functionality and deficiencies existing currently in RI Bridges across all program types. - 2) Make material progress toward the elimination of remaining workarounds and interim business processes, focusing particularly on Medicaid termination functionality, renewals, notices, RIteShare, and the Medicare Premium Program. - 3) Continue reducing the number of defects blocking access to benefits, as well as items related to data integrity and data sync impacting benefit accuracy and eligibility, with the goal of bringing agency operations to a steady state. - 4) Support the RFP related to M&O services for RI Bridges and plan for a smooth transition of M&O vendors.
+- Scope, design, development, test and fix most of critical Federal compliance related functionality and deficiencies existing currently in RI Bridges across all program types.
+Throughout the implementation of compliance-related functionality, the State will make every effort, contractual and otherwise, to ensure that the DDI vendor completes work holistically and timely. - Make material progress toward the elimination of remaining workarounds and interim business processes, focusing particularly on Medicaid termination functionality, renewals, notices, RIteShare, and the Medicare Premium Program. - 3) Continue reducing the number of defects blocking access to benefits, as well as items related to data integrity and data sync impacting benefit accuracy and eligibility, with the goal of bringing agency operations to a steady state. - 4) Support the RFP related to M&O services for RI Bridges and plan for a smooth transition of M&O vendors.